Enlargement and Article 10

 27 March 2020: Accession of the Republic of North Macedonia

-18 May 2022: In a meeting with Secretary General Jens Stoltenberg at NATO Headquarters, Finland and Sweden simultaneously submit their official letters of application to join the Alliance.
+18 May 2022: In a meeting with former Secretary General Jens Stoltenberg at NATO Headquarters, Finland and Sweden simultaneously submit their official letters of application to join the Alliance.

 29-30 June 2022: Heads of State and Government from Finland, Georgia, Sweden and Ukraine and the Defence Minister of Bosnia and Herzegovina take part in the NATO Summit in Madrid.
 NATO reaffirms its commitment to its "open door policy", formally inviting Finland and Sweden to become members of NATO, and promising to step up support for Bosnia and Herzegovina, Georgia and Ukraine.